Pantrion09/mcbe-crack-injector-for-new-versions/README.md

 ⚠️ Important Notes

-    Antivirus: Some antivirus software might flag the injector as a "false positive" because of how it interacts with game files.
-You may need to add it to your exclusions.

     Updates: Make sure you are using the latest version of the game from the Store for the best compatibility.